Runz96/SQUWA/README.md

 ## Overview of SQUWA

-We present a new DNN architecture, SQUWA, for AF detection using PPG data, which includes an innovative attention mechanism.
-Unlike traditional methods that discard low-quality signals, SQUWA dynamically weighs PPG segments based on their signal quality, directly incorporating this into the AF detection process.
+We present a new DNN architecture, *SQUWA*, for AF detection using PPG data, which includes an innovative attention mechanism.
+Unlike traditional methods that discard low-quality signals, *SQUWA* dynamically weighs PPG segments based on their signal quality, directly incorporating this into the AF detection process.
 This mechanism prioritizes higher-quality segments during prediction and reduces the influence of noisier ones, optimizing the use of data in the overall analysis.
 Additionally, it processes data points individually rather than as a uniform sample, enhancing detection accuracy and effectiveness.
-The design principles of SQUWA could also be applied to other fields like human activity and speech recognition, addressing similar issues with noisy data.
+The design principles of *SQUWA* could also be applied to other fields like human activity and speech recognition, addressing similar issues with noisy data.

 <p align="center">
 <img src="https://github.com/Runz96/SQUWA/blob/main/image/noisy_ppg.png">